About the Oregon Book Awards

 - Young Adult Literature, including poetry, fiction and nonfiction.

 - Drama, including full-length and one-act plays; radio, television and screenplays; and one-person productions that are published, or have had a staged reading or full production in a theatre or other official venue.
-Note: the Drama award is biennial and will be given in 2013.
-A script must have been published or had its first public performance between August 1, 2010 and July 31, 2012.
+(Note: the Drama award is biennial and will be given in 2015.)

 Awards are named to honor Oregon’s literary community